ssyntaxerr/devops-learning-repo/README.md

 # DevOps-Learning-Repo 🤓
-This repository documents my journey from level 0-34 of the OverTheWire bandit challenges.
+This repository documents my DevOps learning journey.

 My takeaways and hardest challenges I faced are also included.